 Examples of how are Judicial Review experts have helped clients include:

 Our experience team provides training to clients on the risk of Judicial Review challenges and how to avoid such challenges.

 Allan Wilson, Partner and Hannah James, Senior Solicitor of Blake Morgan, with Counsel Fenella Morris QC and Benjamin Tankel of 39 Essex Street Chambers, successfully defend the NHS in Wales from a multi-million pound challenge by care home providers

 Judgment was handed down on Monday 21 December in the first case to consider the NHS (Competition, Procurement and Patient Choice) No 2 Regulations 2013, and in which case Blake Morgan acted for the defendant, NHS England.

-The House of Lords' decision to remove controversial provisions was reversed by the House of Commons on 1 December 2014 and the proposed changes have been reinserted.
+The House of Lords' decision to remove controversial provisions was reversed by the House of Commons, and now the proposed changes have been reinserted.